henning1419/cyfi-nmr/docs/source/installation.rst

     programfolder/mainGUI.m

-In the beginning of the script in the ``Load data'' section uncomment or add just the load script you want to use (e.g. the examples *load_dataset_single* or *load_dataset_multi*).
+In the beginning of any of the main scripts in the *load data* section uncomment or add just the load script you want to use (e.g. the examples *load_dataset_single* or *load_dataset_multi*).
 To run the script you can either right-click it and select **run** or select the script file and press **F9**.
 The GUI will start after a few seconds.